Frequently Asked Questions

 Can we buy plants online?
 Do you ship plants?

-I will not have plants for sale online at this time.
+We do not have plants for sale online at this time.
 However, feel free to drop by and visit in person!
 Coming from a long distance?
 Please call (724-986-0907) first to make sure we are open and to check plant availability!

 What is your warranty or return policy for plants?

-I go to great lengths to keep my nursery stock healthy.
-Plants are examined daily to ensure my customers will be taking home vigorous, well-rooted specimens.
+We go to great lengths to keep nursery stock healthy.
+Plants are examined daily to ensure our customers will be taking home vigorous, well-rooted specimens.
 Please feel free to inspect your selections carefully before checking out.
-I also recommend reading our informative plant fact signs detailing the growing conditions for the plants you have chosen.
+We also recommend reading our informative plant fact signs detailing the growing conditions for the plants you have chosen.
 Planting the right plant in the right place is critical to ensure your native not only survives, but thrives!
-I’m happy to help and answer any questions you may have about caring for the species you are interested in purchasing.
-If your plant does not seem to be thriving after you have planted it in your landscape and given it time to establish itself, feel free to call and we can troubleshoot the issues and try to come up with a solution.
-Perhaps it is being shaded by nearby perennials, receiving too much water, or requires more airflow.
-Together, I’ll do my best to help you figure it out!
-I really do love these plants and want them to bring you happiness for many years!
+Our staff are happy to help answer questions you may have about caring for the species you are interested in purchasing.

 How often will you be open?